Cody Decker: San Diego Padres

 In 2010, Decker was fourth in the California League in home runs (28; tied for the lead among Padres minor leaguers), sixth in doubles (35), seventh in RBIs (90; second-best among Padres minor leaguers), and ninth in walks (60), with the High-A Lake Elsinore Storm.
 He then was named an MiLB.com San Diego Organization All Star and MiLB.com Short-Season Best Hitter of the Year with the Arizona League Padres, and voted California League Player of the Week on August 30, 2010, with the Storm.

 Decker missed nearly three months of the 2011 season with a severe third-degree right ankle sprain, though he hit 15 home runs in 59 games, 13 of them in Double–A.

-In 2012, Decker finished second in the Texas League in home runs (25), third in slugging percentage (.540), and tenth in RBIs (68) with the AA San Antonio Missions.
-In addition, he was twice named Texas League Player of the Week, on May 7 and May 14.
+In 2012, Decker finished second in the Texas League in home runs (25), third in slugging percentage (.540), and 10th in RBIs (68) with the AA San Antonio Missions.
+He was twice named Texas League Player of the Week, on May 7 and May 14.

 Decker split the 2013 season between San Antonio and Tucson, hitting 19 home runs (second among Padres minor leaguers) with 70 RBIs.
 He was third in the Pacific Coast League in slugging percentage (.534).

 In 2014, Decker tied for fourth in the Pacific Coast League (PCL) in home runs with 27 for the Triple–A El Paso Chihuahuas, and led all Padres minor leaguers in homers.
 He also tied for third among Padres minor leaguers in RBI, with 79.
 He was named a 2014 MiLB.com San Diego Organization All Star.